 • Arrange a get-together, with a speaker who has been to the Holy Land, or screen a relevant video or DVD (ask your travel agent).
 Such an occasion also reassures people who might be reluctant to travel with people they have not met.

-• Encourage a tech-savvy pilgrim to set up a webpage for the pilgrimage after returning home.
+• Encourage a tech-savvy pilgrim to set up a Facebook page or WhatsApp group for the pilgrimage after returning home.
 Then pilgrims can exchange photos and messages, building on the community spirit established on the journey.

 • Once you have organised one pilgrimage you will find that some who have travelled with you will want to go again.
 Your lists and the webpage will provide the means to give news of future pilgrimages.